Aliases for CTNNB1 Gene

 The protein encoded by this gene is part of a complex of proteins that constitute adherens junctions (AJs).
 AJs are necessary for the creation and maintenance of epithelial cell layers by regulating cell growth and adhesion between cells.
 The encoded protein also anchors the actin cytoskeleton and may be responsible for transmitting the contact inhibition signal that causes cells to stop dividing once the epithelial sheet is complete.
 Finally, this protein binds to the product of the APC gene, which is mutated in adenomatous polyposis of the colon.
 Mutations in this gene are a cause of colorectal cancer (CRC), pilomatrixoma (PTR), medulloblastoma (MDB), and ovarian cancer.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2016]

 GeneCards Summary for CTNNB1 Gene

 CTNNB1 (Catenin Beta 1) is a Protein Coding gene.
-Diseases associated with CTNNB1 include colorectal adenomatous polyposis, autosomal recessive, with pilomatricomas and colorectal cancer.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and binding.
+Diseases associated with CTNNB1 include Pilomatrixoma and Neurodevelopmental Disorder With Spastic Diplegia And Visual Defects.
+Among its related pathways are Transcription Androgen Receptor nuclear signaling and Wnt Signaling Pathway and Pluripotency.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and binding.
 An important paralog of this gene is JUP.

 beta-catenin protein is an integral part of the canonical Wnt signaling pathway.
 Wnt binding to Frizzled (Fz) receptors and LRP co-receptors activates Dishevelled (Dsh) proteins; these in turn inhibit the destruction complex responsible for degrading beta-catenin, which includes GSK-3.